Killing of Patrick Harmon

 Patrick Harmon was a 50-year-old African-American man fatally shot from behind by police officer Clinton Fox in Salt Lake City, Utah, on August 13, 2017.
 The shooting took place after Harmon was pulled over by an officer for riding a bicycle without proper lighting.
 The incident led to protests in Salt Lake City, some organized by Black Lives Matter.

 Incident

 Harmon had been pulled over by police officer Kris Smith for bicycling without a red rear light.
 Officers tried to arrest Harmon after discovering an outstanding warrant.
 Harmon attempted to flee the scene and was chased by the police, at which point officers said he turned towards them with a knife and was shot.
 The shooting of Harmon by Fox was recorded by police body cameras.
 Police also stated that Harmon verbally threatened them prior to the shooting saying "I’ll cut you".

 Harmon was tasered by Smith while or when on the ground after being shot by Fox.
+Harmon was transported to the hospital where he was pronounced dead.